Donal Creed: Political career

 He first stood for Dáil Éireann at a by-election in March 1965 for the Cork Mid constituency, following the death of the Labour Party TD Dan Desmond.
 The by-election was won by Desmond's widow Eileen, but at the 1965 general election in April that year Creed won the fourth seat in the four-seat constituency.

 Creed was re-elected at seven further general elections, moving in 1981 to the new Cork North-West constituency when Cork Mid was abolished in boundary changes.
 From 1973 to 1977, he served as one of Ireland's first Members of the European Parliament (MEP), before MEPs were directly elected.
 Creed served on three of the European Parliament's committees: Agriculture, Public Health and the Environment, Regional Policy and Transport.
-He was also Chairman of Cork County Council from 1978 to 1979.
+He was also Chair of Cork County Council from 1978 to 1979.

 In Garret FitzGerald's first coalition government, Creed was appointed as Minister of State at the Department of Health from June to November 1981, and then as Minister of State at the Department of the Environment from November 1981 until the government was defeated in a budget vote in January 1982.
 Fianna Fáil was returned to power at the resulting February 1982 general election, but that government also was short-lived.
 When FitzGerald formed a second coalition government after another general election in November 1982, Creed was appointed Minister of State at the Department of Education on 16 December 1982.
 He held that post until he was dismissed from office as part of a reshuffle in February 1986.

-He served as Chairman of the Fine Gael parliamentary party from 1987 to 1989.
+He served as Chair of the Fine Gael parliamentary party from 1987 to 1989.
 He stepped down from the Dáil at the 1989 general election, when his son Michael Creed held the seat for Fine Gael.